jaco-vanderbyl/adventofcode/README.md

 ```
 Prints:
 ```
-2023 Day1 Puzzle1, Question: What is the not quite right sum of all the calibration values?
+2023 Day1 Puzzle1, Question: What is the not-quite-right sum of all the calibration values?
 Answer: 56049
 2023 Day1 Puzzle2, Question: What is the sum of all the calibration values?
 Answer: 54530